Task force reveals master plan on what could come to the LR Zoo

-LITTLE ROCK, Ark.-Bigger and better things in the works for the Little Rock Zoo.
+LITTLE ROCK, Ark.-Bigger and better things are in the works for the Little Rock Zoo.

 It includes bigger exhibits and more interaction with animals.